The Art that Challenged an Authoritarian State

 After earning her bachelor’s degree, and working as an assistant curator, Rogulina felt ready to move more deeply into her field.
 She wanted to immerse herself in the Russian art that fascinated her, and build the advanced skills to thrive in the art world.

-The path led to a doctoral program at Rutgers, where she studies under Jane Sharp, a noted scholar of Russian art in the Department of Art History in the School of Arts and Sciences.
+The path led to a doctoral program at the Rutgers University School of Graduate Studies, where she studies under Jane Sharp, a noted scholar of Russian art in the Department of Art History in the School of Arts and Sciences.
 She also has access to the renowned Norton and Nancy Dodge Collection of Nonconformist Art from the Soviet Union at the Zimmerli Art Museum.

 Rogulina recently curated an acclaimed exhibition that drew from the Dodge collection and shed new light on the work of artists who risked their livelihoods and, in some cases, their lives in challenging the limits set on artistic expression by the Soviet Union.

-The exhibition A Vibrant Field: Nature and Landscape in Soviet Nonconformist Art, 1970s-1980s continues through October 1.
+The exhibition A Vibrant Field: Nature and Landscape in Soviet Nonconformist Art, 1970s-1980s ran from March 4 through October 1.

 The Dodge collection consists of some 20,000 pieces of nonconformist art created between 1956 and 1986 by nearly a thousand artists living in the former Soviet Union.